Office of Military Government, United States: Structure

 In the months of October, November, and December, a great deal of civil administration and denazification was carried out by German appointees operating under the penultimate authority of USFET.
 In this case, a Council-Minister was appointed for each of the administrative occupied zones (Lander), and in October, 1945, General Clay established the Council of Minister-Presidents (Länderrat), which would serve the immediate responsibilities of civil affairs until the formation of the Federation of West Germany in 1949, as well as the basis for a new German-elected parliament.

-The Military Governor throughout the duration of OMGUS from January 1, 1946 to December 1949 was General Lucius Clay.
+The longest-serving Military Governor of OMGUS, from 1946 until his resignation on May 15, 1949, was General Lucius Clay.
+Clay was succeeded by General John J. McCloy.
 Internally, each of the Office of Military Government Offices in the US Zone was commanded by a brigadier general.

 Additionally, a number of offices served directly under the OMGUS chain of command.
 This included the Information Control Division, tasked with carrying out the ideological censorship and denazification propaganda in US zones of occupation.